volodymyrsamotiy/SONiC/doc/warm-reboot/MLNX_FAST_FAST_BOOT.md

 SAI XML profile exposes a new node that indicates wheter ISSU mode is enabled:
 SAI will start SDK in ```boot_mode=ISSU_ENABLE``` if ISSU enabled or SAI will start SDK in ```boot_mode=NORMAL``` if ISSU disabled.

-SAI XML profile also contains initial port mapping/split, speed, etc. configuration that SAI applies to SDK.
-In ISSU enabled mode port mapping/split configuration defined in SAI XML should match the port configuration in port_config.ini

 ### SYNCD
 Same as for regular FB